Boxxant/Boxxant/README.md

-Python newbie who attempts to program but often fails.
-Any criticism is fine.
+Python newbie learning to code mostly in python.